Ayush021-Dev/DailyIO/Dailyio/app/Font_Guidelines.md

 # Font Families for DailyIO

-**Font families that align with DAILYIO's goals of being a daily destination for news, weather, games, and productivity while maintaining readability and reducing eye strain.**
+**Font families that align with DailyIO's goals of being a daily destination for news, weather, games, and productivity while maintaining readability and reducing eye strain.**

 ## Primary Font Selection - Poppins